Dynamic Grid Component

 Configure the Dynamic Grid Component

 For this configuration, you'll add every column type to your Dynamic Grid component.
-But, you only need to open up the column type configuration window for two of them: the Single-select Dropdown and Multi-select Dropdown.
+But, you only need to open up the column type configuration window for two of them: the Single-Select Dropdown and Multi-Select Dropdown.
 For the other column types in your Column Setup table, you can keep the default settings.

-2. In the Property ID field, enter dynamicGrid.
+2. In theProperty ID field, enter dynamicGrid.

 3. In the Title field, enter Tri-State Insurance.

-5. Complete the Column Setup table as follows:
+6. Complete the Column Setup as follows:

-Header Label Property ID Column Type Editable Store Data
+Header Label Property ID Editable Store Data Column Type

 Name